uwetom/media-production-worksheets/wk14-unity-ar-interactions/index.md

 - Animate the ship when selected, you could make the sails or ship rock
 - Make a sound when the ship is selected
-- Create a second ship with different text.
+- Create a second marker and ship with different text.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYxMDM5NDAxLC01NjI1Njk2NTQsLTEzND
+eyJoaXN0b3J5IjpbLTc5MjE3NDE0OCwtNTYyNTY5NjU0LC0xMz
-kzOTEzMzUsLTE1MzUzNzUxNDAsLTEzNTcwNjIxMzksMTY5OTUy
+Q5MzkxMzM1LC0xNTM1Mzc1MTQwLC0xMzU3MDYyMTM5LDE2OTk1
-NjE1XX0=
+MjYxNV19
 -->